Last Updated: July 31, 2020

-Registering your farm means that when programs become available that could be useful to you, you will already be in the FSA system and ready to apply.
-If you join their mailing list, you can also be one of the first to know when a new program is announced.
+- Registering your farm means that when programs become available that could be useful to you, you will already be in the FSA system and ready to apply.
+If you join FSA’s mailing list, you can also be one of the first to know when a new program is announced.

-Finally, having a farm number makes you eligible to elect County FSA Board
+- A farm number makes you eligible to elect FSA County Committee members.
+FSA County Committees help prioritize programs for your county.

 How to Get a Farm Number

 - Make an appointment with your local FSA office.
 The office is usually in the same building as the Cooperative Extension.
 Look here for county office info.